Shimla: Language

 Hindi is the lingua franca of the city, it is the principal spoken language of the city and also the most commonly used language for official purposes.
 English is also spoken by a sizeable population and is the second official language of the city.
-Other than Hindi, Pahari languages are spoken by the ethnic Pahari people, who form a major part of the population in the city.
+Other than Hindi, the Mahasu Pahari subdialect Keonthali, the native language of the region is mainly spoken here as well as other Pahari languages are also spoken by the ethnic Pahari people, who comprise the major part of the city's population.
 Punjabi language is prevalent among the ethnic Punjabi migrant population of the city, most of whom are refugees from West Punjab, who settled in the city after the Partition of India in 1947.

 Religion

 According to 2011 census, the majority religion of the city is Hinduism practised by 93.5% of the population, followed by Islam (2.29%), Sikhism (1.95%), Buddhism (1.33%), Christianity (0.62%), and Jainism (0.10%).

 Culture

 The people of Shimla are informally called Shimlaites.
 With largely cosmopolitan crowds, a variety of festivals are celebrated here.
-The Shimla Summer Festival, held every year during peak tourist season, and lasting 3–4 days, is celebrated on the Ridge.
+The annual Shimla Summer Festival is held on the Ridge during peak tourist season.
 The highlights of this event include performances by popular singers from all over the country.
-Since 2015, 95.0 BIG FM and Himachal Tourism have been jointly organising a seven-day long winter carnival on the Ridge from Christmas to New Year's.
+Since 2015, 95.0 BIG FM and Himachal Tourism have been jointly organising a week-long winter carnival on the Ridge from Christmas to New Year's.

 Shimla has several places to visit.
 Local hangouts like the Mall and the Ridge area in the heart of the city.
 Most of the heritage buildings in the city are preserved in their original 'Tudorbethan' architecture.
 The former Viceregal Lodge, which now houses the Indian Institute of Advanced Study, and Wildflower Hall, now a luxury hotel, are some of the famous ones.
 A collection of paintings, jewellery, and textiles of the region can be found at the State Museum (built-in 1974).
+Charleville Mansion built in late 19th century was a known haunted place in the city.

 Lakkar Bazaar, a market extending off the Ridge, sells souvenirs and crafts made of wood.
 Tatta Pani, 55 km from the main city, is the name of hot sulphur springs that are believed to have medicinal value located on the banks of the River Satluj.
 Shimla is also home to South Asia's only natural ice skating rink.
 State and national level competitions are often held at this venue.
 Shimla Ice Skating Club, which manages the rink, hosts a carnival every year in January, which includes a fancy dress competition and figures skating events.
 Due to the effects of global warming and increasing urban development in and around Shimla, the number of sessions on the ice every winter has been decreasing in the past few years.